-Several years ago, EA Networks introduced a policy requiring all new connections to the network at 22kV or below had to be via underground cable.
+EΑ Networks years ago, introduced a policy requiring all new connections to the network at 22kV or below had to be via underground cable.
 The policy was to reduce the large number of faults that occurred on private property but resulted in a network outage.
 Since implementing this policy, EA Networks have had very few incidents on property involving underground cable, much less than would have been expected from an overhead service.
 In addition, safety has been improved through less chance of strikes by irrigators, grain augers, etc.

-22kV conversion work (and to a much lesser extent 66kV conversion work) will continue to influence the indices for several more years.
+several more years.
 If unexpected increases in load occur, networks at both voltages may need to be extended and the best cost/reliability trade-off occurs by having relatively few, reasonably long, but very productive planned interruptions.

-EA Networks initial 22 kV conversions were driven directly by the inability of the existing 11kV network to maintain acceptable voltages under increasing loads.
+EA Networks initial 22kV conversions were driven directly by the inability of the existing 11kV network to maintain acceptable voltages under increasing loads.
 On a voltage-constrained network, doubling the voltage allows four times the load to be delivered within regulatory voltage tolerances.
 This is achieved for a modest increase in cost and with little change to operating and construction procedures.
 As the 22kV network has expanded, it has introduced several areas where network security has been compromised owing to the need to supply additional load.
 This 22kV expansion creates open points between 11kV and 22kV lines that were previously interconnected, which enabled back-feeding during both planned and unplanned outages.
 EA Networks are now in a catch-up situation where there is a drive to convert additional sections of network to restore the previous security levels.
 This expenditure is a legacy of responding to rapidly increasing loadings and will prevent future deterioration in reliability performance rather than necessarily improving future performance.

 The rates of faults per 100 km of distribution lines is now at a level that is competitive in the industry.
 While most measures are above the target values, the targets do not appear unobtainable and were revised for 2022 and beyond.
-The subtransmission fault rate is better than the target in 2021-22, most faults are caused by trees outside the control of the tree regulations.
+The subtransmission fault rate is better than the target in 2025-28, most faults are caused by trees outside the control of the tree regulations.
 Car versus pole incidents also continue to occur.